Overdose-Digital/magento2-optimizer/README.md

 - For excluding controller: add in the field `{module}_{action}_{name}`, for example:`cms_index_index`
 - For excluding paths: add in the field for example "/gear/bags.html"
+- For excluding specific script: use "Exclude JS Paths" option.
+Add part of script content.
+Excluding use simple `strpos()` function.
 - For excluding image from lazy loading use one of available methods:
   - add "nolazy" attribute to img tag (this image will be skiped)
   - add appropriate HTML class of image via system config